Vikram0817/MERN-Paytm/README.md

 - **Send Money:** Easily send money to other users within the Paytm network.
 - **Check Balance:** View your account balance to keep track of your funds.
 - **Seach Other Users:** User can search other users hwo have an account on the App.
+- **DecimalData Managment:** Managed decimal balance in backend by using multiple of 100.

 ## Technologies Used